syllybelle/cv-se/docs/home.md

 <p style="text-align: justify">
 I am a medical researcher looking for a research/data science/clinical position in Sweden and Norway.
 I have extensive clinical experience through a 6-year medical degree, with additional wet- and dry-lab research experience through a 1-year honours course and extracurricular projects.
-Through a desire to learn more powerful statistical tools relevent to the complex and multidimensional nature of medicine and physiology, I have been working as a data scientist for health analytics startup <a href="https://wimmy.co.za/">WIMMY (Pty) Ltd</a> .
+Through a desire to learn more powerful statistical tools relevant to the complex and multidimensional nature of medicine and physiology, I have been working as a data scientist for health analytics startup <a href="https://wimmy.co.za/">WIMMY (Pty) Ltd</a> .
 This position has additionally given me exposure to the role of